 - dismissal pay

-If the claimant has received severance pay under the official designation of a plant closing, the severance pay would not be disqualifying provided the severance is paid in a lump sum.
+If you received severance pay under the official designation of a plant closing, the severance pay would not be disqualifying provided the severance is paid in a lump sum.

-If the claimant received severance pay in any denomination other than a lump sum payment, under the official designation of a plant closing, the claimant will be subject to disqualification for the period of time the severance pay is applied.
+If you received severance pay in any denomination other than a lump sum payment, under the official designation of a plant closing, you will be subject to disqualification for the period of time the severance pay is applied.

 A plant closing designation may be made when there were more than 50 workers employed at a work location in the prior six-month period, and there was a reduction in force of at least 50 percent.

-If the claimant was required to sign what is known as a "release of claims" as a condition of receiving severance pay, the severance pay would not be disqualifying.
+If you were required to sign what is known as a "release of claims" as a condition of receiving severance pay, the severance pay would not be disqualifying.